 Anti-fouling systems to be prohibited or controlled are listed in Annex 1 to the Convention, which can be updated as and when necessary.
 Initially this included controls on organotin compounds which act as biocides in anti-fouling systems, which in the first instance all ships shall not apply or re-apply, and subsequently ships either shall not bear on their hulls or external parts or surfaces, or shall bear a coating that forms a barrier to such compounds leaching from the underlying non-compliant anti-fouling systems.

 This applies to all ships (except fixed and floating platforms, floating storage units (FSUs), and floating production storage and off-loading units (FPSOs) that have been constructed prior to 1 January 2003 and that have not been in dry-dock on or after 1 January 2003).

-Ships of above 400 gross tonnage and above engaged in international voyages (excluding fixed or floating platforms, FSUs and FPSOs) are required to hold an International Anti-fouling System Certificate, for which they shall undergo an initial survey before the ship is put into service or before the International Anti-fouling System Certificate is issued for the first time; and a survey when the anti-fouling systems are changed or replaced.
+Ships of 400 gross tonnage and above engaged in international voyages (excluding fixed or floating platforms, FSUs and FPSOs) are required to hold an International Anti-fouling System Certificate, for which they shall undergo an initial survey before the ship is put into service or before the International Anti-fouling System Certificate is issued for the first time, and further surveys when the anti-fouling systems are changed or replaced.

-Ships of 24 metres or more in length but less than 400 gross tonnage engaged in international voyages (excluding fixed or floating platforms, FSUs and FPSOs) will have to carry a Declaration on Anti-fouling Systems signed by the owner or authorized agent.
-The Declaration will have to be accompanied by appropriate documentation to demonstrate that the anti‑fouling system used on the ship complies with the Convention.
+Ships of 24 metres or more in length but less than 400 gross tonnage engaged in international voyages (excluding fixed or floating platforms, FSUs and FPSOs) have to carry a Declaration on Anti-fouling Systems signed by the owner or authorized agent.
+The Declaration has to be accompanied by appropriate documentation to demonstrate that the anti‑fouling system used on the ship complies with the Convention.

 Amendments to the Convention